thomasteoh/thomasteoh.github.io/_posts/2015-03-11-simple-jekyll-archive.md

 title: Creating a simple archive for posts in jekyll
 comments: true
 category: Technology
+description: A short snippet of code to generate a logical and easy to use archive for your jekyll-based static site
 ---

 Because jekyll parses markdown when generating your static site, you can make use of javascript and variables to create a simple, customisable archive of all your posts.